mbos/Pass4Win/README.md

 If you want news about release date's etc. Follow @Pass4Win (https://twitter.com/Pass4Win) on twitter I'll try to keep you all up to date.

+There's a Gitter page https://gitter.im/mbos/Pass4Win where you can ask questions etc.

 Regards,

 Mike